pierrotm777/oXs-RP2040-i2c/README.md

 * copy and paste (or drag and drop) the oXs.uf2 file to this new drive
 * the file should be automatically picked up by the RP2040 bootloader and flashed
 * the RPI_RP2 drive should disapear from the PC and the PC shoud now have a new serial port (COMx on windows)
-* you can now use a serial terminal (like putty , the one from arduino IDE, ...) and set it up for 115200 baud 8N1
+* you can now use a serial terminal (like putty , the one from arduino IDE, ...) and set it up for 115200 baud 8N1.
+Set it up in order to let it send automatically CR/LF when you press ENTER.
 * while the RP2040 is connected to the pc with the USB cable, connect this serial terminal to the serial port from the RP2040
 * when the RP2040 start (or pressing the reset button), press Enter and it will display the current configuration.
 * to list all the commands, send ?.